September 2: Today in Royal History

 September 2, 1348 – Death of Joan of England from the plague, daughter of King Edward III of England, in Loremo, Bordeaux, Duchy of Gascony, now in France; buried in Loremo or in Bayonne Cathedral

-One of the early English victims of the bubonic plague, dying from it on her way to her wedding, Joan was a daughter of King Edward III of England.
+One of the early English victims of the bubonic plague, dying from it on her way to her wedding, Joan was the daughter of King Edward III of England.
 In 1345, Joan was betrothed to the future King Pedro of Castile and León.
 In the summer of 1348, thirteen-year-old Joan left England for Bayonne, Duchy of Gascony, now in France, where her wedding was to take place on November 1, 1348.
 Joan’s retinue settled in a family castle in Bordeaux to take a planned break in their travels.
 Despite a serious outbreak of the plague in Bordeaux, it did not occur to Joan and the officials to leave the city.
 However, they soon watched in horror as members of Joan’s retinue fell ill and began to die.
 Robert Bauchier, the leader of Joan’s retinue, died on August 20, 1338.
 After the death of Robert Bauchier, Joan feared for her life and was moved to a small village called Loremo.
 However, Joan did not escape the plague and died on September 2, 1348.

 Unofficial Royalty: Joan of England